LuckyP86H/Gif-Tastic-Dynamic/README.md

 5. Under every gif, display its rating (PG, G, so on).

-        ## This data is provided by the GIPHY API.
+ - This data is provided by the GIPHY API.

-        ## Only once images displaying with button presses, move on to the next step.
+ - Only once images displaying with button presses, move on to the next step.

 6. Add a form to the page takes the value from a user input box and adds it into the `topics` array.
 Then make a function call that takes each topic in the array remakes the buttons on the page.

-##### NOTE: Future improvement
+## Note:

+**Future improvement**

 1. Ensure the app is fully mobile responsive.